 219 CHURCH MUSIC.
-F odd years, core.
+I, F odd years, core.
 A historical survey of the worship music of the Hebrews, early Christian church, the Roman church, and the churches of the Reformation.
 Principles of appropriate worship music are discussed in the light of the history of church music.
 No prerequisite.
-Recommended for preseminary students.
-Not offered 1969-70.
+Recommended for pre-seminary students.
+Offered during the interim, 1970-71.